 - 1 tbsp olive oil for sauteing vegetables

-- 2 6 oz. chicken breasts cut into bite sized pieces
+- 12 oz. boneless, skinless chicken breasts (or boneless, skinless thigh meat) cut into bite sized pieces

-- 1 or 2 tbsp soy sauce for cooking chicken
+- 1 or 2 tbsp low sodium soy sauce for cooking chicken

-- 3/4 cup low salt chicken broth divided
+- 3/4 cup low salt chicken broth (substitute vegetable broth) divided

 - 1 1/2 tbsp sesame oil